How Long Does It Take to Study for the SAT and ACT?

 person sitting in front of math test

-For example, in my experience (which is pretty extensive!), it’s easier to bump a student up from 1380 to 1520 on the SAT than it is to get a student from 1460 to 1600.
+For example, in my extensive experience, it’s easier to increase a student’s score from 1380 to 1520 on the SAT than it is to get a student from 1460 to 1600.
 Both are 140-point improvements.
-Both are starting at a pretty high level, and thus, we know both these students have got their foundations down pat.
-But the second kid is striving for PERFECTION, while the first kid just wants to improve 140 points and break 1500.
+Both are starting at a pretty high level, and thus, we know both of these students have got their foundations down pat.
+But the second kid is striving for ZERO ERRORS, while the first kid just wants to improve 140 points and break 1500.

 However, a student starting at 1460 and aiming for a perfect 1600 would have to learn every single possible topic that MAY be asked, because the only way to guarantee you get a perfect score is to get every question correct.

-Even if you’re aiming for a 1550+ on the DSAT or a 35+ on the ACT, that part of the scoring chart isn’t consistent, and you may have to take the test a few times—not just to get your top performance, but also to get a test that has a normal (more forgiving) curve at the top.
-You may miss 2 questions in the ACT science and get a perfect 36 on one test…and get a 32 on a test with a more punitive curve.
-Basically, you can’t control how the scoring guide is going to pan out…the only thing you can do is not leave any points on the table by making mistakes.
+Even if you’re aiming for a 1550+ on the Digital SAT or a 35+ on the ACT, that part of the scoring chart isn’t consistent, and you may have to take the test a few times—not just to get your top performance, but also to get a test that has a normal (more forgiving) curve at the top.
+You may miss 2 questions in the ACT reading and get a perfect 36 on one test…and get a 32 on a test with a tougher curve.
+Basically, you can’t control how the scoring guide is going to pan out; the only thing you can do is not leave any points on the table by making mistakes.

-But, of course, these are broad strokes we’re painting in.
+But, of course, these are general guidelines we’re talking about, here.

 how to improve sat act score